 For the most up to date information on COVID-19, please refer to the following websites:

 MCC Updated Covid-19 Protocols for Participants and Staff

-Based on the most recent guidance from the CDC, found here, MCC is revising its protocols for fully vaccinated people.
+Based on the most recent guidance from the CDC, found here, MCC has issued this guidance:

 The above guidance may change if case counts per 100,000 begin to rise dramatically in the communities that our participants live and work in.
 COVID-19 data for Montana can be found here.
 More detailed county specific information can be found by researching county health department websites: